 If all of your children are on the younger side (think toddlers to age 4 or 5) we will talk about what you feel comfortable with.
 Some toddlers are fully capable to hold a wrapped and secured infant, and some are not.
 If not, we will dive right into a pose similar to this one, allowing them to comfortably and safely snuggle their new little sibling.
 These are some of my very favorite images of siblings together.

 But toddlers don’t always want to snuggle their baby.
 My oldest son wanted no part of his baby sister when she was born.
-He asked me several times when she would be returning to the hospital (he was 2 and half).
+He asked me several times when she would be returning to the hospital (he was 2 and a half).
 This meant that for me snuggling siblings wasn’t an option.
 So instead, my daughter was wrapped and placed in a basked BESIDE my angry toddler.
 With a little bribery, I was able to get a shot of them side-by-side, which was good enough for me considering his attitude towards her at the time.
 No worries, they are best friends now!

-I would venture to guess that when it comes to a newborn session with siblings, it is the one part of the session parents stress most about.
+I would venture to guess that when it comes to a newborn session with siblings, it is the one part of the session parents stresses most about.
 Accomplishing that special photo is something I pride myself in.
 I have been known to make the craziest noises, use some “potty words”, sing a familiar song, and bribe them like crazy if need be.
 I have all the tricks up my sleeve.
 I pull out all the stops.
 Because I know it is the ONE photo you need to walk away with.

 My newborn sessions include both family and sibling photos at no additional charge.
-I believe these photos are important, and mark an important milestone in your life.
+I believe these photos are important and mark an important milestone in your life.
 Contact me to talk more about newborn sessions and what is included.